metadaddy/Database.com-FDW-for-PostgreSQL/README.md

 This Python module implements the `multicorn.ForeignDataWrapper` interface to allow you to create foreign tables in PostgreSQL 9.1+ that map to sobjects in database.com/Force.com.
 Column names and qualifiers (e.g. `Name LIKE 'P%'`) are passed to database.com to minimize the amount of data on the wire.

-This first drop is the result of approx ten hours work, and should be considered a prototype, not for production deployment!
+Version 0.0.3 removes the requirement for column names to be a case-sensitive match for the database.com field names.

 Pre-requisites
 --------------